 - Residents are expected to attend 80% of required conferences, peer review, chart rounds, weekly physics seminars, and medical oncology lecture series that are relevant to the resident’s training.

 - Successfully complete all independent clinical projects and reports designated in the AHST System.
 These projects and reports are designed to cover major clinical medical physics topics not encountered on a routine basis (e.g., linac acceptance and commissioning, treatment planning system commissioning, etc.).

 - Successfully prepare and present eight seminars for the physics weekly seminar series as outlined in the AHST System.

 - Successfully complete and review the two written examinations given at the end of year one and year two of residency.

 - Obtain satisfactory performance evaluations from staff medical physicists for all clinical rotations and independent projects.
 If evaluation is not satisfactory, complete additional assignments to make up any deficiencies.

-- Pass regular oral exams administered by the rotation advisor physicist, the Program Director, and the Associate Program Director.
+- Pass regular oral exams administered by the rotation advisor, the Program Director, and the Associate Program Director.
 If exam performance is not satisfactory, additional work in particular areas may be assigned followed by re-examination at a later date.